benfaerber/liquid-ml/README.md

 [Shopify's Liquid](https://shopify.dev/api/liquid/) templating language for the OCaml programming language!

-## !!!!
-NOTICE !!!!
-This is a work in progress.
-You are welcome to use it but the port is only ~70% complete so I can not guarantee that the API / Interpreter rules will remain consistant.

 ### Getting Started
 This basic example renders a Liquid file with the default settings.
 The render is returned as a string.